Overview of Writing Checks

 Accounts Payable Checks

-Where found?
-Accounts Payable
+Found in Accounts Payable

-Used for To pay "normal" vendor invoices
+Used for To pay "normal" vendor invoices.

-Example When you pay your wholesaler for a load of fuel
+Example When you pay your wholesaler for a load of fuel.

-Accounting result Cash is credited and A/P is debited
+Accounting result Cash is credited and A/P is debited.

 For further help Overview of Accounts Payable